The Rogue Leveling Guide for the Mists of Pandaria

 - You should wear Leather Armor in all slots.
 Your Leather specialization (at 50) gives even more reason for that, as it adds 5% Agility.

-Other Stats: Don’t worry about these too much while leveling, unless you’re serious about PvP.
+Other Stats: Don’t worry about these too much while leveling, unless you’re serious about PvP or dungeons.
 Otherwise wait until the end-game before optimizing your stats.

 - Hit Rating -

-- For leveling and PvP (Vs same level mobs & players) 3% Hit rating is enough to make sure you hit with your main attacks and 6% with your poisons.
+- For leveling and PvP (Vs same level mobs & players) 3% Hit rating is enough to make sure you hit with your main attacks and 6% with your poisons, since they count as spells.

 - For Raiding you will need 7.5% for your specials and 15% for your poisons (they count as spells.)